SheffieldML/GPmat/matlab/readme.txt

 The FGPLVM toolbox is a new implementation of the GP-LVM that uses the Pseudo-Input method of Snelson and Ghahramani (NIPS 2005) for sparsification and efficiency improvements.

 Version 0.16
 ------------

 Incorporate Michalis's variational sparse approximation in the toolbox.
+Minor changes to fix reading of GPLVM files from latest C++ code.

 Version 0.153
 -------------